syncfusion-content/install-docs/Common/Essential-Studio/licensing/how-to-register-in-an-application.md

 {% endhighlight %}
 {% endtabs %}

+N> Blazor WebAssembly does not declare an explicit `Main` method.
+The code above uses the C# 9+ top-level statements feature in `Program.cs`. `AddSyncfusionBlazor()` registers the Syncfusion Blazor services in the DI container and is required for Syncfusion Blazor components to function.

 ## JavaScript (Essential<sup style="font-size:70%">&reg;</sup> JS 2)

-Syncfusion<sup style="font-size:70%">&reg;</sup> license key should be registered, if your project using Syncfusion<sup style="font-size:70%">&reg;</sup> EJ2-JavaScript packages reference.
+Register the Syncfusion<sup style="font-size:70%">&reg;</sup> license key if your project uses Syncfusion<sup style="font-size:70%">&reg;</sup> EJ2 JavaScript packages.
 The generated license key is a string that needs to be registered after any [Syncfusion<sup style="font-size:70%">&reg;</sup> JavaScript script reference](https://ej2.syncfusion.com/javascript/documentation/getting-started/quick-start#configure-syncfusion-javascript-es5-control-in-the-application-1).

 N> Only from 2022 Vol 1 v20.1.0.47, license key registration required for Essential<sup style="font-size:70%">&reg;</sup> JavaScript 2 products.